Inpatient vs Outpatient Drug Rehab

 5. Cost:

 • Inpatient therapy is typically more expensive than outpatient care, due to the comprehensive services and 24/7 supervision it provides.
-This higher cost may make inpatient treatment less accessible for individuals with financial limitations or lack of insurance coverage.
+This higher cost may make inpatient treatment less accessible to individuals with financial constraints or limited insurance coverage.

 6. Stigmatization: